Research ProjectGenomics of Host-Parasite Interactions

 The parasitic lifestyle is the most common lifestyle on Earth – there are more parasite than free-living species on this planet.
-This level of diversity presents many challenges in studying these organisms as this diversity extends beyond the “species-level” to the diversity of life characteristics including life cycles, how parasites move from one host to another, how parasites invade their hosts, and what parasites do to their hosts.
+This level of species diversity presents many challenges in studying these organisms, along with the diversity of life characteristics including life cycles, how parasites move from one host to another, how parasites invade their hosts, and what parasites do to their hosts.
 Understanding how parasites accomplish these tasks is essential to understanding and mitigating the spread of disease in marine systems.

 We use a variety of genomic tools, including sequencing the genomes* and transcriptomes* of parasites to understand the molecular pathways that are involved in how parasites invade and cause damage to their hosts.
 We are also interested in the use of these genomic tools with both laboratory and field experiments to examine how host-parasite interactions are impacting by changing environmental conditions.